-If You Register Fees Are Due No Later Than
+If You Register On or before December 7

+Fees Are Due No Later Than

-On or before August 3 August 10 at 5:00PM on WebAdvisor or
+December 14 at 5:00PM on WebAdvisor

-you will be dropped for non-payment
+or you will be dropped for non-payment

 from unpaid classes.

-On or before August 17 August 24 at 5:00PM on WebAdvisor or

-you will be dropped for non-payment

-from unpaid classes.

 - Payments made online via WebAdvisor on the deadline date must be completed by 5:00PM.
 Fees may be paid on campus up until the end of business hours at each college location.
 If you decide not to attend class and are not dropped from the class, you may receive a failing grade in the class and may be billed for the class.
-It is your responsibility to drop yourself from classes that you decide not to attend. - It is the student's responsibility to verify that all classes have been added or dropped accordingly. - · Be sure that financial aid is processed prior to registration. - See the Table of Contents for Residency for Tuition Purposes and AB 540 Non-Resident Fee Waiver information.
+It is your responsibility to drop yourself from classes that you decide not to attend. - It is the student's responsibility to verify that all classes have been added or dropped accordingly. - Be sure that financial aid is processed prior to registration. - See the Table of Contents for Residency for Tuition Purposes and AB 540 Non-Resident Fee Waiver information.